April 30, 2019

 We can see the truth of this now.
 We work longer hours and in a more unstructured way than at any time in our history, and not necessarily in a more productive way.
 At the same time living standards are stagnant or increasing in almost imperceptible ways for many people.

-At the same time we are approaching the point at which technology renders a growing number of people not merely unemployed but unemployable in the traditional sense and the real prospect of a widening of economic divisions between those people who can exploit new technology, retrain or transfer their skills and those who cannot.
+At the same time we are approaching the point at which technology might render a significant number of people not merely unemployed but unemployable in the traditional sense and the real prospect of a widening of economic divisions between those people who can exploit new technology, retrain or transfer their skills and those who cannot.

 So, we may finally be approaching the point at which we must address the reality of a world that echoes the one created by Clarke in Childhood’s End.
 Hence the ongoing debate about the very real possibility of Universal Basic Income in developed countries and a genuine leisure society for many people, if not everybody, rendered unemployable to some degree or other by automation.